TeddyBearKilla/Afterglow-Cursors-Recolored/README.md

 I enjoyed using this cursor pack and then thought it would be a good idea to make special colors for myself and others.
 If you'd like to suggest colors you'd like submit a request.

-If you'd like to support me it's appreciated, takes some time to make each recolor and test them.
+If you'd like to support me on Ko-fi it's appreciated, takes some time to make each recolor and test them.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D5ERHKP)
 </div>